-To one side of the road there are formations that appear to be overgrown toadstools, or if you have a big imagination, Fred Flintstone’s home.
+Roadside are formations that appear to be overgrown toadstools, or if you have a big imagination, Fred Flintstone’s home.

 At the end of June you can expect a multitude of wildflowers to provide you with a kaleidoscope array of colors.
 Ah, nature!
-Let me photograph you and you and oh wait! there’s another one!
+Let me photograph you and you and oh wait!
+There’s another one!

 If you’re lucky, and quiet, you’ll glimpse a blue bird balanced perfectly on a spent yucca stem.

-244,000 dazzling acres to explore
+Size – 244,000 dazzling acres to explore

-This is the main visitor’s center and worth stopping.
+The Ben Reifel Visitor Center – This is the main visitor’s center and worth stopping.

 Wall, South Dakota

 Wall is the closest little town just off Interstate 90.
 There’s a nice visitor’s center with helpful rangers, a gift store and a museum.
-Wall is a pure tourist town, but don’t let the trappings of that atmosphere stop you from exploring—and by all means, visit the ice cream shoppe.
+Wall is a pure tourist town, but don’t let the trappings of that atmosphere stop you from exploring.
+And by all means, visit the ice cream shoppe.